A New Way of Thinking, Part 2

 We've all seen the gym membership, diet program and weight loss ads.
 Though your aim may not include weight loss, it does require a change in behavior and thinking in order to achieve your goal.
 Note the word, "your".
 That's correct.
 This is YOUR target, so think long term and start small.
 We've all heard the old adage, "How do you eat an elephant?
 One bite at a time...".
 The behaviors you would like to change will likely take time and various steps for you to ultimately meet with success.

 Whatever health behavior you would like to change, take some time to reflect.
-Perhaps a new way of thinking will enable you to achieve the health goals you seek for the New Year.
+Perhaps a new way of thinking will enable you to cross the finish line this new year.
 The best of health to you!

 Please note this article is not intended to be a substitute for informed medical advice.
 You should not use this information to diagnose or treat a health condition.
 Please check with your doctor before changing your diet, taking supplements or beginning a new exercise/fitness routine.